Giving Tuesday Toolkit – Everything You Need To Succeed

 Fundraising with SMS – Webinar

-Having a strong donor retention strategy is a necessary element in a Giving Tuesday toolkit.
-It ensures retention of all the new donors that found out about your organization on Giving Tuesday.
+A strong donor retention strategy is a necessary element in a Giving Tuesday toolkit.
+It ensures the retention of all the new donors who found out about your organization on Giving Tuesday.

 It involves: